-Turkey’s central bank is seeking to increase its foreign currency reserves by as much as $2.1 billion by asking banks to deposit more of their lira reserve requirements in foreign exchange.
+Turkey’s central bank is seeking to increase its foreign currency reserves by as much as $2.1 billion to bolster its defenses against the crisis in Europe.

-The measure, to be implemented on June 22, would also release as much as 2.8 billion liras of liquidity into the market, the central bank said.
+The step, to be implemented on June 22, would release as much as 2.8 billion liras of lira liquidity into the market, the central bank said.

 The lira weakened less than 0.1 percent to 1.8370 per dollar at 2:20 p.m. in Istanbul.
 Yields on two-year benchmark bonds fell seven basis points to 9.38 percent.

 “The adjustment will aim at killing two birds with one stone,” Ozgur Altug, chief economist at BGC Partners in Istanbul, said in an e-mailed report to clients.
 ‘First the central bank will be able to boost its gross foreign exchange reserves and second banks will have more flexibility.
 We don’t think that the regulation change should be necessarily positive for the lira.’’

 The central bank also said it left its benchmark interest rate of 5.75 percent unchanged.
 It kept the upper rate of its variable rates corridor steady at 11.5 percent, according to a statement on its website.